 Now that the SD card is in, you could use it as internal storage or portable storage.
 If you use it as internal storage, it will add up to your current internal storage size.

-For example, let’s say you have the Amazon Fire 7 Kids Edition tablet with 32GB, and you add the 512GB SD card; that means your new total internal storage will be 544GB (32GB + 512GB).
+For example, let’s say you have the Amazon Fire 7 tablet with 32GB, and you add the 512GB SD card; that means your new total internal storage will be 544GB (32GB + 512GB).

 Nevertheless, you can still use it as portable storage if you still want to be able to save things like photos, videos and other stuff on the tablet and be able to reuse it on other devices.
-However, I believe most people might want to use it as internal storage simply because 32GB really isn’t it enough.
+However, I believe most people might want to use it as internal storage simply because 32GB really isn’t enough.

 Step-4